 Assuming that you know what the correct character looks like, how can you improve your execution, or your ability to transfer your mental image to paper using a pencil?
 The answer of course depends on your current level, but I’ll give some general advice:

-- Use grid paper – This is particularly useful for beginners since it gives you clear guidelines for how big the character is supposed to be, and it’s much easier to compare the proportions of different components.
+- Use grid paper – This is particularly useful for beginners since it gives you clear guidelines for how big the character is supposed to be, and it’s much easier to compare the proportions of different components, especially if the model you use also uses a grid.
 There are many tools to generate grid paper for Chinese characters, but here’s one.
+For resources that also include stroke order and the like, check this article instead.
+I have also included some resources at the end of this article.

 - Mimic a target model – This is only good advice if you want to improve the way you write, not whether you remember the characters or not.
 Find someone who writes neatly (preferably approved by a native speaker so you don’t pick anything too far out) and mimic the way they write.
 I’ve pasted an example (right) from 李纯博’s 雨天.